cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

 >Intermezzo: If like me you use `vi` or `vim` as a text editor and are puzzled at the profusion of colorized text: You can easily disable this "feature".
-To do so in the editor: In escape mode type `:context off`.
-To do so permanently append the text line `context off` to the file `~/.vimrc` (which you may be obliged to create).
+To do so in the editor: In escape mode type `:syntax off`.
+To do so permanently append the text line `syntax off` to the file `~/.vimrc` (which you may be obliged to create).